-Shionogi: How to scale launch success Once you attain success with a drug launch in one market, you'll soon need the option to expand.
-Success across multiple launches requires you to define and filter your universe of experts, HCPs, and hospitals, perhaps in several European countries - or even globally.
-Shionogi recently augmented its customer data foundation with real-time customer intelligence from Veeva Link.
-Teams can identify key medical and scientific experts, and initiate medical discussions, ahead of launch.
-These in-depth ecosystem insights are seamlessly integrated with OpenData, through a common data architecture.
+Shionogi: How to scale launch success

+Once you attain success with a drug launch in one market, you'll soon need the option to expand.
+Success across multiple launches requires you to define and filter your universe of experts, HCPs, and hospitals, perhaps even globally.

+Shionogi augmented its customer data foundation with real-time customer intelligence from Veeva Link.
+Teams can now identify key medical and scientific experts, and initiate medical discussions, ahead of launch.
+These in-depth ecosystem insights are seamlessly integrated with Veeva OpenData, through a common data architecture.

 As Shionogi discovered, harmonized data and technology allow you to scale efficiently.
 The implementation of OpenData had an immediate impact on two upcoming drug launches.
 Field teams were able to search the whole HCP universe, augment their target lists, and use rich affiliation data to understand how their target hospitals were structured.
 Thanks to the integration between OpenData and Veeva CRM, targeting is easier and field execution more effective.

 Read the full story here.

+I no longer spend my time worrying about data quality, OpenData just works.
+Bob Bell, Director of Digital Innovation, Europe, Shionogi

-Spotlight future markets by defining patient potential How can you tell if you have the right platform for launch success?
+Spotlight future markets by defining patient potential

+How can you tell if you have the right platform for launch success?
 Flexibility - which also means ease of integration.
 The most effective technology ensures data sources are easy to integrate and use.

-Effective teams usually have quick and easy access to diverse data sources pre-integrated with their CRM software.
-The result is that they don't have to invest in time-consuming integration activities when new data sources become available.
-As insights have been embedded into technology, they can hit the ground running after launch.
-For instance, public claims data is often used to inform early segmentation and sizing decisions.
-Drawing on publicly available information (for example, medical diagnoses, hospital admissions, medical procedures, etc.), this granular healthcare system data can offer important insights after launch when filtered and analyzed.
-When coupled with customer reference data, public claims data shines a spotlight on existing and future markets.
+To be effective, teams should have quick and easy access to diverse data sources using a common data architecture.
+This allows sales, medical, and marketing to work seamlessly together and removes time-consuming integration activities when new data sources become available.
+It also ensures that the teams are working from the same data source and can hit the ground running after launch.

+For instance, patient claims data is often used to inform early segmentation and sizing decisions.
+Leveraging prescription and medical claims data (e.g., procedures, diagnoses, and treatments) can offer important insights after launch when filtered and analyzed.

+When coupled with customer reference data, patient claims data shines a spotlight on existing and future markets.
 Combining data sets can yield significant results, from pinpointing the most relevant HCOs for a drug launch to identifying underdiagnosed areas and expanding the customer base.

-Public claims data also makes it easier to segment your market so you can focus on areas with the most patient need.
+Patient claims data also makes it easier to segment your market so you can focus on areas with the most patient need.
 Imagine your teams are trying to discuss a newly launched product and are targeting a hospital specialist for that disease.
-Public claims data would allow them to see how many diagnoses were made of that disease in the hospital, and the overall patient volume, before deciding whether or not to visit [Figure 8].
-FIGURE 8: UNDERSTANDING PATIENT POTENTIAL WITH PUBLIC CLAIMS DATA
+Patient claims data would allow them to see how many diagnoses were made of that disease in the hospital, and the overall patient volume, before deciding whether or not to visit.

 Many companies struggle to maintain the personal touch as they scale, particularly across multiple channels.
 It should be just as easy to understand the profile of a medical expert (who may endorse your treatment) as an HCP who may use your product.
-Your field force should be able to meet, research, and connect with any relevant HCP in the healthcare ecosystem without friction [Figure 9].
+Your field force should be able to meet, research, and connect with any relevant HCP in the healthcare ecosystem without friction [Figure 7].

 With the right combination of data and software, your teams are equipped to navigate the full health ecosystem.

-FIGURE 9: ENGAGING WITH A WIDER NON-TRADITIONAL ECOSYSTEM
+FIGURE 7: ENGAGING WITH A WIDER NON-TRADITIONAL ECOSYSTEM